gtk-rs/gtk4-rs/book/src/settings.md

 {{#rustdoc_include ../listings/settings_1/src/main.rs:switch}}
 ```

-Now we only have to store the switch state in the settings, whenever we click on it.
+Finally, we assure that the switch state is stored in the settings whenever we click on it.

 <span class="filename">Filename: src/main.rs</span>